What Buyers and Sellers Need to Know About the Central Arkansas Market

 Buyer’s Market Explained

 A buyer’s market occurs when there are more homes for sale than active buyers.
+In these conditions:

-Homes take longer to sell
+Homes take longer to sell.

-Buyers have more negotiating power
+Buyers have more negotiating power.

-Sellers may offer concessions, repairs, or closing cost assistance
+Sellers may offer concessions, repairs, or closing cost assistance.

-Price reductions become more common
+Price reductions become more common.

 Buyer’s markets often appear when mortgage rates rise, affordability tightens, or inventory increases.